Skip to main content

 What if you have a scenario in your code where string.escapeSingleQuotes, typecasting, and allowlisting are not valid defenses against SOQL injection?
 A final tool in your tool belt is character replacement, also known as blocklisting.
 This approach removes “bad characters” from user input.

-In security, blocklisting will never be as strong as allowlisting, because it is far easier to predict a few good inputs than it is to predict all possible bad inputs.
+In security, blocklisting will never be as strong as allowlisting, because it is far easier to predict a few good inputs than to predict all possible bad inputs.
 That said, blocklisting through character replacement can often effectively mitigate simple problems.
 Take the following code:

 String query = 'select id from user where isActive='+var;